 REQUEST TPD RECORDS

-Can I request reports and video online?
+Can I request records and video online?

 Requests can be made online through the Tulsa Police Department Open Records Center portal.